BachAmadou/algo-ds/README.md

 ### Big-O Notation
 Bigo-O Notation gives an upper bound of the complexity in the **worst** case, helping to quantify performance as the input size becomes **arbitrarily large**

+It helps you write better code and becomes important as your inputs get bigger (e.g users posts for an app).

+### What does **Better** implementation mean?
+"Better" means **faster time** to finish and to use **less memory (RAM)**, although there is a much stronger emphasis on the former.

+Here is a cheatsheet at for identifying runtime complexity at glance